So, you want to get started with gardening. From Scratch.

 All plants need moisture, nutrients, sunlight, and a suitable temperature for healthy growth and optimal development.
 However, they will require different levels of each depending on the natural habitats in which they have evolved.

 Water is crucial for the healthy growth of the plant.
 It’s no wonder that both humans and plants need water to survive.
 The plant uses water through a photosynthesis process to keep its leaves and stems firm and upright.

 There are different ways for plants to absorb and store water.
 Most plants take up moisture through microscopic root hairs and lose it via the leaves in a process called transpiration.
-The water helps with sugars and nutrients circulation.
+The water helps with sugars and nutrient circulation.